 Why Should I Start Sprouting?

-Sprouting is especially important for those following a vegetarian/vegan diet as some of these minerals may be lacking.
+Sprouting is especially important for those following a vegetarian or vegan diet as dietary requirements of many of these minerals are higher due to the presence of phytates.
 Luckily these dried foods also contain an enzyme called phytase which is activated when these foods are soaked or sprouted.
-Phytases job is to separate the phytate from the essential minerals, thus improving the absorption and bioavailability.
+Phytase’s job is to separate the phytate from the essential minerals, thus improving the absorption and bioavailability.

-*A small amount of phytates may be beneficial in lowering cholesterol and blood glucose levels.
+*Note: A small amount of phytates may be beneficial in lowering cholesterol and blood glucose levels.
 They may also protect against some cancers.

 What Are The Health Benefits of Sprouting?

-Sprouting and Food Sustainability and Food Security
+Sprouting, Food Sustainability and Food Security

-What Can I Sprout?
+What Foods Can I Sprout?

 As easy place to start is legumes.
 Sprouted puy lentils are used in the recipe below.
 Sprouted chickpeas make excellent hummus!
 Sprouted sunflower seeds are also used in the recipe below and are super delicious.